lin-cadez/PageMap/Readme.md

 ## License

-This project is licensed under the LICENSE.
+This project is licensed under the MIT LICENSE.

 ### If you want to contribute please open pull request.